Yu-Gi-Oh! VRAINS: Trading Card Game

 Yu-Gi-Oh!
 VRAINS introduces new gameplay elements to the Yu-Gi-Oh!
 Trading Card Game.
 With the release of the "Link Strike Starter Deck", it introduced the New Master Rules (also known as Master Rule 4 in some countries) to the competitive field of play.
 Now, only one monster can be summoned directly from each player's Extra Deck at a time, which is placed in one of the two new zones in the middle of the field called the "Extra Monster Zone".
 Complementing this new gameplay element are the new Link Monsters, honey-comb blue colored monsters that go into your Extra Deck.
 They do not have "Levels" or "Ranks", but instead have a "Link Rating", which indicates the number of arrows on the card and the required number of monsters required to summon them.
 A Link Monster's Link Rating can also be used as a number of materials for a Link Summon depending on their rating, subtracted from the Link Monster the player wishes to summon.
 Link Monsters have a number of Link Arrows equal to their Link Rating that point either vertically, horizontally, and/or diagonally.
 These Link Arrows that point to an empty Main Monster Zone allow the player to summon monsters from the Extra Deck, which include face-up Pendulum Monsters.
 The two Pendulum Zones have been moved to the far ends of the Spell & Trap Zones, though they also double as regular Spell & Trap Zones should the player wish not to use them.

 In 2019, a new format exclusive to the TCG was introduced separate from the main game, known as Speed Duels.
 The rules are similar to the main game and parallel the formatting used in the mobile game Duel Links.
 A format meant as a beginner's introduction to the basics, both the field and each player's decks have been drastically simplified to reflect that.
 Decks contain only 20-30 cards, each player gets only three Main Monster zones, and a turn will immediately end following the Battle Phase.
 Exclusive to Speed Duels, each player is allowed one Skill Card, which a player places face down during the beginning of a duel and can use anytime.

 Reception

 The series ranked 52 in Tokyo Anime Award Festival in Best 100 TV Anime 2017 category.
+The series' rank rose up to 8 in the same award in 2020 with 28,369 votes.